Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 42 (GI) x 34 (grams of carbs) divided by 100 = 14.3 GL (intermediate = 11-19)

 We’ve reviewed two HD staples: cannellini beans and black rice.
-Now, let’s look at another food – one that is not generally included in the HD: white rice.
-White rice has a GI of 80 which makes it a fast carb (≥70).
-It has about the same number of carbs per serving as black rice (35 g).
+Now, let’s look at another food—one that is not generally included in the HD: white rice.
+White rice has a GI of 80 which makes it a fast carb (≥70) and has about the same number of carbs per serving as black rice (35 g).
 Let’s calculate its GL:

 80 (GI) x 35 (grams of carbs) divided by 100 = 25 (high = 20 or more)